 Each month, Library Administration and Branch Managers reply to our patrons' comments, questions, and feedback.
 Response archives can be requested at any location.
-Below are the responses for January 2018.
+Below are the responses for May 2018.

 To submit your own comment, please use our online message form.

 Really would like to see Quiltmaker magazine.

 Thank you for your book recommendations.
 We will forward your requests to our Collection Development Coordinator for consideration.
 In the meantime, we hope that you had a chance to check out our book collection on quilting.

 Anthony Beevor, Arnheim: The Battle of the Bridge, 1944